 Advantages of Reusable Particulate Respirators

-Even though the reusable particulate respirators aren’t necessarily more effective than the disposable ones, they do have their advantages.
+Even though the reusable particulate respirators aren’t necessarily more effective than the disposable ones, they have their advantages.

 The main advantage is that these can be fit much more securely than a disposable respirator.
 Getting the right fit is crucial for preventing air leakage, so this advantage shouldn’t be dismissed!